steve981cr/node-baseapp/docs/1-setup.md

 ## Make some modifications to the file structure
 * Most of the generated file struction will stay as is.
 * Changes:
-  * All routes will be in one file, so remove the routes/users.js file.
-  * Add a folder for controllers and a pagesController file.
   * Add view folders and files for layouts and general pages.
   * Move the index and error pages to the pages folder.
 Rename index to home.
   * Add .env file to hold environmental variables.
 ```
-rm routes/users.js
-mkdir controllers
-touch controllers/pagesController.js
-mkdir models
 mkdir views/layouts
 touch views/layouts/header.ejs
 touch views/layouts/footer.ejs